-Tier V expulsion

-student may petition the Board for readmission after 180 days from the date he/she was expelled.
+Tier V - An indefinite expulsion from school and all school properties by the Board of Education for a student (age 14 or older) whose continued presence constitutes a clear threat to other persons or is subject to the Jessica Lunsford Act.
+An expelled student may petition the Board for readmission after 180 days from the date he/she was expelled.
 If granted, the student may be placed at Turning Point Academy with a re-entry plan developed by CMS personnel.
+Tier V is also a possible consequence for student conduct described in Tier IV.